playgameservices/play-games-plugin-for-unity/README.md

 directory, you can use Unity's **Append** option to avoid overwriting these settings.
 If you use **Replace**, however, you might have to reapply some settings.

+## Excluding all Google Play Game Services when building for iOS

+This plugin can be disabled for building on iOS.
+What this means is that the libraries and references originating in the GooglePlayGames namespace are excluded from the build.
+It does not affect code that has been written by you, such as calls to the GPGS API.

+To disable the Google Play Game Services in the iOS build, open the iOS player settings.
+Then in the "Other Settings" panel, find the entry named "Scripting Define Symbol" and add a symbol named: NO_GPGS (case sensitive).

 ## Common Build Errors on iOS

 **"The current deployment target does not support automated _weak references"**.
 Make sure your target iOS platform is 7.0 or above.
 If the target platform is below 7.0, this error will occur during build.